ucsb-cs24/f19/_lectures/lect04.md

 ## Non member functions and friend functions
 * If a non-member function is declared to be a friend of a class, it can access the private members of the class.
-* Discuss when/why you might use friend functions

 ## Operator overloading - Pages 63 - 80 in the book

-We will overload some of the operators for the Quadratic and Linked List classes.

 Example from reading: